kameshsampath/zero-to-streamlit/docs/snowflake_deploy.md

   --database='st_ml_app'
 ```

-Download and import the [notebook](./notebooks/sis_setup.ipynb) and follow the instructions on the notebook to prepare the environment for deployment.
+Download and import the [notebook](https://github.com/Snowflake-Labs/streamlit-oss-to-sis-bootstrap/blob/main/notebooks/sis_setup.ipynb){:target=_blank} and follow the instructions on the notebook to prepare the environment for deployment.

-## Deployin the App
+## Deploying the App

 ### Create Streamlit Project